 The market

-I defy you to enter the Belvedere complex through the southern gate after sunset and not gasp in wonder at the beauty of the scene before you.
-Wait for the twilight blue sky to appear for the best background.
+I defy you to enter the Belvedere complex through the southern gate after sunset and not stand open mouthed in wonder at the beauty of the scene before you.

 Pictures cannot do it justice.
-For a moment, the world seems a better place.
+For a moment, the world seems a better place; this is what Christmas in Vienna is all about.

-Klimt’s most famous work, The Kiss, would set you back way in excess of €130 million (at the very least).
+Klimt’s most famous work, The Kiss, would set you back way in excess of €300 million (at the very least).
 So you might prefer to pick up something a little more affordable at the market.

 And, naturally, you won’t run out of things to eat and drink.

-Given Belvedere’s original owner, I did miss the booth that used to sell food from the Savoy, although Raclette kind of fills that role.
+Given Belvedere’s original owner, I did miss the booth that used to sell food from the Savoy, although raclette kind of fills that role.

 - 11am to 9pm (weekdays)